omidbachari/rack-work/rack.md

 # Introduction to Rack Applications

 How does Rails work?
 As developers, we don't want to take our tools on faith.
 We want to know what's under the hood and how things work.
-This article and exercise explain one part of the vast picture of Rails (and Sinatra, too).
+This article and exercises explain one part of the vast picture of Rails (and Sinatra, too).
 Learning about **rack** is an important part of understanding how Ruby web technologies work.

 According to the official README: